ESP LTD EC 256 Review

 Single-coil and the humbucking tones both can be accessed easily by the push-pull coil in this guitar.

-The nut made from moulded plastic is used in this guitar.
+The nut made from molded plastic is used in this guitar.
 This isn’t ideal but it is understandable for keeping the price of this guitar low.

 As this guitar is not as expensive as another great-sounding guitar, you might feel that this guitar will have issues with how they sound.
 But that’s not the case with this one.
 Single coil pickups in some guitars give that snappy and bright sound as coils are susceptible to environmental noise.

 But this should not be an issue for this guitar as you can find “humbucking pickup” in this guitar.
-The two coils in a humbucking pickup help to reduce any noise by cancelling out each other’s noise and producing that much required big, loud and warm sound with a great sounding sonic tone.
+The two coils in a humbucking pickup help to reduce any noise by canceling out each other’s noise and producing that much-required big, loud, and warm sound with a great-sounding sonic tone.

 Each of the pickups in this guitar consists of a pickup selector.
 That pickup selector works three ways, a master tone knob, and dual-volume knobs.
 Because of the presence of a master tone knob, one can switch from a push-pull to a coil-split mechanism while playing.
 The splitting mechanism helps to bring versatility to the tone of this guitar.